nosas/blog/keras_tuner_tensorboard/article.md

     <figcaption>Filtered trials highlighted with >=95% validation accuracy</figcaption>
 </figure>

-We've narrowed down the search space that correlates to the highest performers.
+We've narrowed down the search space correlating to the highest performers.
 Now, let's see what hyperparameters are associated with the lowest performers.

 #### Lower distribution of hyperparameters